 Prof. Andrew F. Walls remarked “This book is far more significant than its title may suggest.
 It is a missiological mine, from which readers may bring up valuable material, not only about megachurches, but also on migration and diaspora, multiple patterns of church and ministry, intercultural relations in mission, the place of Korea in World Christianity, South-South dynamics in mission, and many other topics”

 The fourth Korean Global Mission Leaders Forum gathers From November 7–10, 2017 at the Kensington Star Hotel in Sokcho, South Korea.
 Through twenty presentations and responses, discussion groups, and open forums, approximately eighty mission, church and institutional leaders from around the world wrestled with the theme “Migration, Human Dislocation, and Accountability in Missions.”
 The resulting books will be officially launched and dedicated in Korea in May, 2018.

-Planning is now well underway for a fifth forum scheduled for June 11-14, 2019 at the Kensington Resort Jeju Seogwipo in Korea.
+Planning is now well underway for a fifth forum scheduled for June 10-14, 2019 at the Kensington Stars Hotel in Sokcho, Korea.
 The theme will be “Missionaries, Mental Health, and Accountability in Church and Agency Support Systems.”
 As with earlier forums, this one will publish the papers, responses and Bible studies in Korean and English books.
 By means of case studies and responses, this forum will examine a range of issues and approaches relating to fostering and effectively restoring missionary mental health in contexts of ministry.
 The continuum of mitigating factors likely to be touched upon by the case studies will include:

 Personal (fatigue, exhaustion, anxiety, loneliness, stress, trauma, burnout);